RoastedLemonz/cryptocurrency/README.md

 # notes-on-crypto-stuff

-This is be where i will take down notes of everything i learn so far
+This is be where i will take down notes of everything i learn about cryptocurrency so far.
+This is a personal page, You can read it but keep in mind that this is what I understood from what i learn.. and I'm pretty dumb.

 # Bitcoin Transaction
 Guy creates a dropbox thing also known as an address.
 It is disposable and he has the key, he sends the address to the guy that's gonna send him the btc and that's how a transaction works.
 This is my first note, if it's somehow false, I'll update it..
 Or not